Who we are

 The RSA (The Royal Society for the Encouragement of the Arts, Manufactures and Commerce) has been at the forefront of thinking, creativity and action for the past 260 years.
-We are proud to have been admitted as Fellows and are actively involved in RSA activities, particularly in the East of England, where Peter is Vice Chair of the regional Fellowship team.
+We are proud to have been admitted as Fellows and are actively involved in RSA activities.
+Peter serves on the RSA Fellowship Council.

 So now you know!
 It’s not specifically about the film-making business but the RSA’s mission is “21st century enlightenment: enriching society through ideas and action.”
 The RSA ethos informs the way we do business and we hope that our work also brings a little enlightenment.